If you have suffered a detriment as a result of Professional Negligence, we can help

-- Breach of a duty of care (within the tort of negligence)
+- A Duty of Care (within the tort of negligence)

-What this page will primarily look at is the breach of a duty of care within the tort of negligence.
-This includes the elements of the tort, the factual and legal causation.
+The following information will primarily look at the breach of a professional’s ‘duty of care’ within the tort of negligence.
+This includes the elements of the tort; the factual and legal causation.

-The starting point for the modern tort of negligence goes back to Donoghue v Stevenson.
+The starting point for the modern tort of negligence goes back to Donoghue v Stevenson .
 This case involved the Claimant finding a decomposed snail within a bottle of ginger beer and because of it suffered shock and gastro-enteritis.
-Lord Atkin’s put forward the following comments relating to duties of care.
+Lord Atkin put forward the following comments relating to duties of care.

 In English Law there must be, an is, some general conception of relations giving rise to a duty of care…The liability for negligence, whether you style it such or treat it as in other systems as a species of ‘culpa’, is no doubt based upon a general public sentiment of moral wrongdoing for which the offender must pay.
 But acts or omissions which any moral code would censure cannot in a practical world be treated so as to give a right to every person injured by them to demand relief.
 In this way rules of law arise which limit the range of complainants and the extent of their remedy…you must take reasonable care to avoid acts or omissions which you can reasonably foresee would be likely to injure your neighbour.
 Who…is my neighbour?
 The answer seems to be – persons who are so closely and directly affected by my act that I ought reasonably to have them in contemplation as being so affected when I am directing my mind to the acts of omissions which are called in question

 Following the statement of Lord Atkin it is possible to break the tort into 3 points that need to be established.
 They are as follows, that the Defendant:

 - Breached the duty owed to the Claimant

 - The breach of duty caused the Claimant to suffer recoverable loss